 Translational Research Ignition Projects Program

-The purpose of the Translational Research Ignition Projects Program is to cultivate outstanding new translational research, stimulate preliminary data in novel research directions and ultimately to launch new nationally funded translational research programs within the research institute.
+The Translational Research Ignition Projects Program cultivates outstanding new translational research, stimulate preliminary data in novel research directions and ultimately launch new nationally funded translational research programs within the research institute.
 Amount awarded is a maximum of $50,000.
+This program is currently unavailable.